ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 Tim Flynn - KD2KRT
 Mentor (Apparently), Alumni, and FIRST Inspiree

+* * *

+## Crash Course in FIRST

+### Overview

+The FIRST Robotics Competition is one of the four FIRST Programs, being the highest tiered.
+Teams start building their robots at the same time on the same day being January 8th, and have 6 weeks of unfettered build time to make their robot.
+Once the competition season has begun, teams are only allowed limited time to work and improve their robot.
+With a $500 part limit, and numerous constraints, they must build a robot to the best of their ability, and hone their skills as a team and individuals in not only the robotics categories, but also in gracious professionalism, business, entrepreneurship, and the many sub teams that so many teams have.

+### Regionals vs Districts

+At the end of a Build Season, teams, depending on their location, either compete in a District system or a Regional system.
+Regionals are larger events varying between 60 and 90 teams, often from a large area.
+Their venue is usually larger in scale, and can qualify them for World Championships right off the bat at their regional events.

+In a District system, however, teams must compete at two District "events", usually comprising of approximately 60 teams and 90 matches to earn "District Points".
+Following the performance at their District events, they may qualify for a District Championship.
+At the end of a District Championship, qualifications for World Championships are handed out based on points, Hall of Fame, Rookie All-Star, Chairmans Award, and other factors.

+### History

+The FIRST organization was founded in 1989 by Dean Kamen, of DEKA Robotics and Prof. Woodie Flowers of MIT.
+Woodie had envisioned and designed a competitive student robotics course for his MIT 2.270 course, but wanted to make it appeal to not only *his* students.
+With the help of Dean Kamen, the inaugural game of "Maize Craze" was held in 1992, giving birth to US FIRST, later expanding.

+In 2006 the pilot program of the FIRST Tech Challenge, in cooperation with Innovation First Intl. (commonly known as VEX Robotics), was created.
+The program used the standard VEX kits and offered a lower cost alternative to getting involved in the FIRST ecosystem.

+Over more time, two more programs for younger students were created, being the FIRST Lego League and the FIRST Lego League Jr.  Together, they form a robotics family of programs capable of following a student from K-12.

+* * *

 ## Everyone On The Team

 * Contribute to the team as much as you can, even though it might be something small.